 Chimney breasts and fireplaces

 Repair category -

-Notes N/A
+Notes None.

 Internal decorations

 Repair category 1

-Notes The decoration is adequate.
+Notes No significant defects.

 Cellars

 Repair category -

-Notes N/A
+Notes N/a.

-Electricity Repair category 2 Notes The electrical switchgear is dated.
+Electricity Repair category 2 Notes Some aspects of the switchgear are dated.
 It is good practice to have the system checked and upgraded in accordance with current standards and codes of practice by a qualified electrician.
-It is assumed that building regulation approval has been obtained for any electrical alteration or installation carried out after 1 January 2005.
+It is assumed that building regulation approval has been obtained for any electrical alteration or installation carried out after 1st January 2005.
 The Institution of Engineering and Technology (IET) recommends that inspections and testings are undertaken at least every five years and on a change of occupancy for tenanted property or every ten years or change of ownership for owner occupied properties.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations and codes of practice.